nruffing/data-grid-vue/vuepress/docs/generated/interfaces/StorageService.md

 #### Description

 Saves a new version of the grid state.
-This called everytime data in the grid state changes.
+This called every time data in the grid state changes.

 ***